Multiomics-Analytics-Group/multiomics-analytics-group.github.io/1research.md

 ## Multimodal Data

-**Developing tools to process, integrate, and analyse multimodal data.** Diving into the benefits of harmonising multimodal data that converge to provide a comprehensive view of complex biological systems.
+**Implementing tools to process, integrate, and analyse multimodal data.** Diving into the benefits of harmonising multimodal data that converge to provide a comprehensive view of complex biological systems.
 Specifically we are interested in high-throughput multi-omics data generated using Mass spectrometry technology (proteomics and metabolomics) and metaomics data (metagenomics and metaproteomics).